github/developer.github.com/content/changes/2014-12-03-preview-the-new-organization-webhooks-api.md

 official component of GitHub API v3.
 At that point, the new Organization Webhooks API will be stable and suitable for production use.

 We hope you’ll take it for a spin and [send us your feedback][contact].
-We can't wait to see what you build.

 [dotcom-blog-post]: https://github.com/blog/1933-organization-webhooks
 [docs]: /v3/orgs/hooks/